MediaComem/comem-webdev/subjects/js/README.md

 let string = `I'm your "Wurst" nightmare: ${worstNightmare}`;
 ```

-You don't have to escape anything.
+You have to escape all other backticks, but you can use single and double quotes without escaping.
 To insert variables inside the string, use `${variable}`.
 (To do a back-tick use `Shift-^`, then hit the `Space` bar.)